pgnelson/microbiome_translator/README.md

 | mandelate | 0.499328 | 1.812944e-90 | 2.088662e-89 |
 | 3-hydroxyoctanoate | 0.503181 | 4.629811e-92 | 6.400714e-91 |

-Hydocinnamate is known to correlate with gut microbial diversity (Menni et al. 2020) and mandelate is metabolised by a variety of microbes (Want et al. 2022), so those are promising indicators that model is finding real signal.
+This model finds that 25% of the variance of 12,13-diHOME is explained by species composition.
+12,13-diHOME is known to microbially derived and has been linked to inflammation and asthma in infants (Levan et al. 2019).
+Additionally, hydocinnamate is known to correlate with gut microbial diversity (Menni et al. 2020) and mandelate is metabolised by a variety of microbes (Want et al. 2022); promising indicators that model is finding real biological signal. <br/>

 # Datasets used:<br/>
 Erawijantari et al. Influence of gastrectomy for gastric cancer treatment on faecal microbiome and metabolome profiles.
 Gut.
 2020 Aug;69(8):1404-1415.<br/>